Shubham-Kr-Shaw/30-days_of_data/Day_2(Covid19_vaccination_predication)/Interview_questions(2).md

 ## Which one is your favourite ML algorithm?
 ### or
 ## Choose any ML algorithm which you know best?
-- Answer of this question is compleatly of your choice but which ever you choose you should know each and every part of it.
+- Answer of this question is completely of your choice but which ever you choose you should know each and every part of it.
-- The follow up question will be on that perticular algorithm.
+- The follow up question will be on that particular algorithm.
 - Some ML algorithms is discussed below.

 ## What are the different type of Regression Algorithms?